GabrielMoreau/uvmat-doc/help/README.md

 In summary, the _field structure_ is specified by the following elements:

-* (optional) *ListGlobalAttribute* list (cell array of character strings) of the names of global attributes Att_1, Att_2...
+- (optional) *ListGlobalAttribute* list (cell array of character strings) of the names of global attributes Att_1, Att_2...
-* (mandatory) *ListVarName* list of the variable names Var_1, Var_2....(cell array of character strings).
+- (mandatory) *ListVarName* list of the variable names Var_1, Var_2....(cell array of character strings).
-* (mandatory) *VarDimName* list of the dimensions associated with each variable: this is a cell array whose number of element is equal to that of *ListVarName*.
+- (mandatory) *VarDimName* list of the dimensions associated with each variable: this is a cell array whose number of element is equal to that of *ListVarName*.
   Each element is the dimension name for a unidimensional variable, or a cell array specifying the list of dimension names for a multidimensional variable.
-* (optional) *VarAttribute* cell array of structures of the form VarAttribute{ivar}.key=value, defining an attribute tag name and value for the variable #ivar (variable number in the list ListVarName]).
+- (optional) *VarAttribute* cell array of structures of the form VarAttribute{ivar}.key=value, defining an attribute tag name and value for the variable #ivar (variable number in the list ListVarName]).
-* .Att_1, Att_2... values of the listed global attributes.
+- .Att_1, Att_2... values of the listed global attributes.
-* .Var_1, .Var_2... variables arrays whose names are listed in ListVarName.
+- .Var_1, .Var_2... variables arrays whose names are listed in ListVarName.

 In some cases, it is useful to define the field object independently from its data content.
 Then the variables .Var1... are replaced by the lists of dimension names and values.

-* *ListDimName* list of dimension names (cell array of character strings).
+- *ListDimName* list of dimension names (cell array of character strings).
-* *DimValue* array of dimension values corresponding to LisDimName.
+- *DimValue* array of dimension values corresponding to LisDimName.

 The following temporary information is added to manage projection and field substraction oerations, which must be done in general after projection:

-* *ProjModeRequest*= _interp_lin_ or _interp_tps_ indicates whether lin interpolation or derivatives by tps is needed to calculate the requested field.
+- *ProjModeRequest*= _interp_lin_ or _interp_tps_ indicates whether lin interpolation or derivatives by tps is needed to calculate the requested field.
-* *Operation*: name (char string) of the operation to be performed to finalise the field cell after projection.
+- *Operation*: name (char string) of the operation to be performed to finalise the field cell after projection.
-* *SubCheck*= 0 /1 indicate that the field must be substracted (second entry in UVMAT).
+- *SubCheck*= 0 /1 indicate that the field must be substracted (second entry in UVMAT).

 Any other element can be added, but will not be taken into account if they are not listed in _ListGlobalAttribute_ or _ListVarName_.

 ### 5.3 Conventions for attributes in field objects

-* *Global attributes active in UVMAT*: those are used for plot settings or data processing.
+- *Global attributes active in UVMAT*: those are used for plot settings or data processing.
-* 'Conventions':
+- 'Conventions':
-* ='uvmat': indicate that the conventions described here are followed.
+- ='uvmat': indicate that the conventions described here are followed.
-* ='uvmat/civdata': indicate that the variables are named according to [section 11.8](#118-description-of-the-velocity-files).
+- ='uvmat/civdata': indicate that the variables are named according to [section 11.8](#118-description-of-the-velocity-files).
-* 'CoordMesh': typical mesh for coordinates, used to define default projection grids and mouse selection action.
+- 'CoordMesh': typical mesh for coordinates, used to define default projection grids and mouse selection action.
   Calculated automatically from the data if not specified.
-* 'CoordUnit': character string representing the unit for space coordinates.
+- 'CoordUnit': character string representing the unit for space coordinates.
   It is used to distinguish image coordinates (CoordUnit='pixel') and physical (for instance CoordUnit='cm').
   If 'CoordUnit' is defined, [projection ->#set_object] will be allowed only on objects with the same 'CoordUnit', and plots will be done by default with axis option 'equal' (same scale for both axis).
-* 'Dt': time interval for CIV data.
+- 'Dt': time interval for CIV data.
   It is used for calibration, to transform displacement into velocity.
-* 'Time': real number indicating the time of the field, used to obtain time series from data sets.
+- 'Time': real number indicating the time of the field, used to obtain time series from data sets.
-* 'TimeUnit': character string representing the unit of time (consistently for Time, Dt and velocity).
+- 'TimeUnit': character string representing the unit of time (consistently for Time, Dt and velocity).
-* *Global attributes , unactive* those are merely used for information purpose
+- *Global attributes , unactive* those are merely used for information purpose
-* Project: recalls the project name.
+- Project: recalls the project name.
-* Campaign: recalls the campaign name.
+- Campaign: recalls the campaign name.
-* Experiment: recalls the experiment name(s) of the raw data.
+- Experiment: recalls the experiment name(s) of the raw data.
-* DataSeries: recalls the device name (s), if defined, of the raw data.
+- DataSeries: recalls the device name (s), if defined, of the raw data.
-* ObjectStyle: ='points', 'line', 'plane', denotes the style of geometric object on which the data have been 'projected'.
+- ObjectStyle: ='points', 'line', 'plane', denotes the style of geometric object on which the data have been 'projected'.
   For instance a profiler project a physical field along a line.
-* ObjectCoord: Coordinates defining a geometric object on which the data have been projected.
+- ObjectCoord: Coordinates defining a geometric object on which the data have been projected.
-* ObjectRangeX, ObjectRangeY, ObjectRangeZ : range of action of a projection object along each coordinate, see [#ProjMode: section 6].
+- ObjectRangeX, ObjectRangeY, ObjectRangeZ : range of action of a projection object along each coordinate, see [#ProjMode: section 6].
-* 'long_name':(convention from [unidata-><http://www.unidata.ucar.edu:>]) a long descriptive name, could be used for labeling plots, for example.
+- 'long_name':(convention from [unidata-><http://www.unidata.ucar.edu:>]) a long descriptive name, could be used for labeling plots, for example.
   If a variable has no long_name attribute assigned, the variable name should be used as a default.
-* *Attributes of variables:*
+- *Attributes of variables*:
-* Mesh: suggested step value to discretize the values of the variable, used to define the bins for histograms.
+- Mesh: suggested step value to discretize the values of the variable, used to define the bins for histograms.
-* Role: it specifies the role of the variable arrays for plotting or processing programs, see below.
+- Role: it specifies the role of the variable arrays for plotting or processing programs, see below.
   If Role is not defined variables are considered by default as 'scalar'.
-* Unit or 'units' (convention from [unidata-><http://www.unidata.ucar.edu:>]) : char string giving the unit of a variable, used in plot axis labels (overset by global attributes 'CoordUnit' and 'TimeUnit' if defined).
+- Unit or 'units' (convention from [unidata-><http://www.unidata.ucar.edu:>]) : char string giving the unit of a variable, used in plot axis labels (overset by global attributes 'CoordUnit' and 'TimeUnit' if defined).
-* *The attribute 'Role':* the following options are used for the attribute 'Role':
+- *The attribute 'Role'*: the following options are used for the attribute 'Role':
-* 'ancillary': information of secondary use, indicating for instance an error estimate of field variables within a field cell (omitted in plotting).
+- 'ancillary': information of secondary use, indicating for instance an error estimate of field variables within a field cell (omitted in plotting).
-* 'coord_x', 'coord_y', 'coord_z': represents a  sets of unstructured coordinates x, y and z for the field variables sharing the same dimension name.
+- 'coord_x', 'coord_y', 'coord_z': represents a  sets of unstructured coordinates x, y and z for the field variables sharing the same dimension name.
-* 'coord_tps': coordinates of thin plate shell (tps) centres used for spline interpolation.
+- 'coord_tps': coordinates of thin plate shell (tps) centres used for spline interpolation.
-* 'discrete': field with discrete values (no spatial interpolation), repesented with dots (no line) in 1D plots.
+- 'discrete': field with discrete values (no spatial interpolation), repesented with dots (no line) in 1D plots.
-* 'errorflag': provides an error flag marking the field variables as false or true within a field cell , default=0, no error.
+- 'errorflag': provides an error flag marking the field variables as false or true within a field cell , default=0, no error.
   Different non zero values can mark different criteria of elimination, see [section 10.3->#sec10.3] for PIV data.
   Such flagging is reversible, since the data themselves are not lost.
-* 'grad_x', 'grad_y', 'grad_z' :represents the x, y or z component of a contravariant vector** (like gradients).
+- 'grad_x', 'grad_y', 'grad_z' :represents the x, y or z component of a contravariant vector** (like gradients).
-* 'image_rgb': represents a color image.
+- 'image_rgb': represents a color image.
   The last dimension of the array corresponds to the three color components 'rgb'. -* 'scalar': (default) represents a scalar field.
-* 'tensor': represents a tensor field whose components correspond to the two last dimensions of the array.
+- 'tensor': represents a tensor field whose components correspond to the two last dimensions of the array.
-* vector: matrix whose last dimension states for the vector components.
+- vector: matrix whose last dimension states for the vector components.
-* 'vector_x', 'vector_y', 'vector_z' : represents the x, y or z component of a vector (covariant).
+- 'vector_x', 'vector_y', 'vector_z' : represents the x, y or z component of a vector (covariant).
-* 'warnflag': provides a warning flag about the quality of data for the field variables within a field cell., default=0, no warning.
+- 'warnflag': provides a warning flag about the quality of data for the field variables within a field cell., default=0, no warning.

 ### 5.4 Field cells: